Skip to main content

 A component that provides a local development environment.
 Used in the world template's dev.tsx.

-This component is for local preview when running npm run dev in a world development project.
+DevEnvironment is for local preview when running npm run dev in a world development project.
 Do not use it inside actual world content such as World.tsx.
+It is also not used for item development (the item template uses its own dev.tsx).

 import { DevEnvironment, XRiftProvider } from '@xrift/world-components'